Intermediate

 # );

 Why It Matters: Database schema changes must be reproducible across development, staging, and production environments.
 Migrations provide versioned, sequential schema changes that enable team collaboration, rollback capabilities, and consistent database state across deployments.
-Production systems depend on migrations for safe schema evolution without manual SQL execution and the errors it introduces.
+Production systems depend on migrations for safe schema evolution without manual SQL execution, preventing the inconsistencies and drift that manual changes cause.

 Example 40: Migration - Adding Columns